cryptocreeper94-sudo/trust-layer/replit.md

 ## Core Experience Metaphor
 The "portal" concept: Like putting on a mask or VR goggles - you step through and wake up as yourself in another era.
 Laying in bed staring at the ceiling?
 Now you're in a 1920s speakeasy.
 Same you, different world.
 This is what separates Chronicles from every other game - no character creation screen, no avatar customization.
 YOU are already the character.

+## Chronicles Philosophy: "The Veil Is Dropping"

+**Core Purpose**: Chronicles isn't just entertainment - it's a tool for awakening.
+The deeper mission is to help players question what they've been told about reality, history, and the nature of existence.
+Not through preaching or forcing conclusions, but by creating a space where organic exploration naturally leads to questioning.

+**The Many Lenses Design**:
+1. **Bedrock Layer** (Shared by all players): Mechanics work.
+Physics function.
+NPCs exist.
+Economy runs.
+Historical events provide structure.
+This is the foundation everyone agrees on.

+2. **Lens Layer** (Reality adapts to belief): Different players can experience fundamentally different cosmologies.
+One sails to the edge and finds the firmament - the dome, the ice walls, the boundary.
+Another circumnavigates a sphere.
+Neither is "wrong."
+Both are true in their experience.
+The world doesn't tell you what reality IS - it reflects back your journey of discovery.

+3. **Belief Detection** (No surveys, no A/B choices): The AI watches organic behavior - what questions you ask NPCs, what books you read, what expeditions you pursue, whether you trust "official" narratives or seek alternative sources.
+Over time, it infers your worldview and seamlessly adapts what you experience.

+4. **Invisible Branching**: No "Choose Path A or B" moments.
+Instead, content weaves differently based on accumulated signals.
+The skybox subtly shifts.
+Maps reveal different truths.
+NPCs share different knowledge.
+It feels like discovery, not selection.

+**What Makes It Unprecedented**: Every other game picks one reality and enforces it.
+Chronicles is the first to treat cosmology itself as a discovery - not a given.
+Players don't consume a pre-built narrative about what's real.
+They explore, question, and come to their own understanding.

+**The Deeper Mission**: Help expose the constructs - the "man behind the curtain" protected truths that are starting to unravel.
+Not through propaganda, but through a subconscious tool that naturally invites questioning.
+Fun and engaging first, but with awakening woven into the fabric.
+Whether players land on mainstream beliefs or alternative truths, they've engaged in the act of questioning - and that's the victory.

 ## Marketing & Community Strategy

 - **Discord**: Server with channels for announcements, dev updates, community chat, creator collaboration